 WordPress now also includes a new built-in feature that detects when a plugin or theme causes a fatal error on your site, and notifies you with an automated email directing you to check your site for any issues.

 If your site appears broken and you can't access your dashboard normally, WordPress now has a special “recovery mode” link that will be provided to you in that email.
 This lets you safely login to your dashboard and investigate further.

 All this data can be overwhelming.
 I get that.
 Because this information is in your dashboard, that doesn't mean that you are required to investigate everything on your own.
 You now get a heads up as to what needs to be addressed so you can get some help if needed.

 What you do want to do is make a point of visiting this new area from time to time in your WordPress dashboard so that you can nip any issues in the bud.
-Mark your calendar to remind yourself to check to see if there are notices that need addressing.
+Then, mark your calendar to remind yourself to check to see if there are notices that need addressing.
 I have a reminder set to check all my sites once each month.
 I also check after updating/changing/adding any new plugins or themes.

 If you get a fatal error email and are not sure what critical issues or recommendations are required, reach out to your consultant or developer for assistance.
 The information provided gives them everything they need to know to resolve those issues for you.

 After a little investigation, turns out my site had a plugin causing the issues noted.
 Replaced that problem child and wallah 100%!
 Whoo-hoo!